jackcahalane/azure-fundamentals-notes/README.md

 An MFA is required for **authentication** when supporting users located in an on-prem **Active Directory** only.
 Azure MFA Service (Cloud) doesn't support this configuration and requires Azure AD as a security component.

 Azure guarantees at least 99.9% availability of **Azure AD Basic and Premium** services.
-Azure does *not* provide SLE for free tier Azure AD.
+Azure does *not* provide SLA for free tier Azure AD.

+**Azure AD Free** edition support self-service password change for cloud users.

 **Azure Advisor** can only provide limited recommendations for **Azure AD**.
 It's not capable of calculating user risk levels or providing cutom AD recommendations.
 These functions can only be povided by Azure AD **Identity Protection**.